sromero14/python-mini-course/README.md

 # Python Mini Course
-The repository for Python mini-course
+Welcome to Introduction to Python.
+This is the repository for Python mini-course.

 <br/>